Hybrid power system for small commercial vessels

 HEVIMA, the Hybrid Electric Vessel with Integrated Motor Assist is the brainchild of Dennis Doerffel, of REAP Systems (Renewable Energy and Advanced Propulsion) and Project Lead of this collaboration involving a range of academic, technical, commercial and regulatory partners.
-Doerffel will give the keynote address on the HEVIMA project at the Hybrid Seawork Commercial Marine Conference 2019 on Wednesday 12th June.
+Doerffel gave the keynote address on the HEVIMA project at the Hybrid Seawork Commercial Marine Conference 2019 on Wednesday 12th June.

 It is a modular system integrating the electric integrated motor, modular battery system and open energy management and control systems.
 Diesel engine, drive train mechanicals and electricals are all interchangeable.
 For most operational maintenance the mechanic's spanner and hammer have been replaced by the laptop.
 The computer control unit runs on Linux operating system monitored on a 7inch touchscreen display unit, with a back-up button to switch off electronics to run on diesel if the operating system needs rebooting.